1st Somersetshire Engineers: Mobilisation

-At the end of July 1914 the Wessex Division was at its annual training camp on Salisbury Plain when warning orders were received on 29 July and by the time war was declared on 4 August the division was already at its war stations, defending the ports of southern England.
-Full mobilisation followed, and by 10 August the division was back on Salisbury Plain undergoing war training.
+At the end of July 1914, the Wessex Division was at its annual training camp on Salisbury Plain when warning orders were received on 29 July, By the time war was declared on 4 August, the division was already at its war stations, defending the ports of southern England.
+Full mobilisation followed and, by 10 August, the division was back on Salisbury Plain undergoing war training.

 On 31 August 1914, the formation of 2nd Line units for each existing TF unit was authorised.
 Initially these were formed from men who had not volunteered for overseas service, together with the recruits who were flooding in.
 The titles of these units would be the same as the original, but distinguished by a '2/' prefix.
 An additional 1/3rd (Wessex) Field Company and its 2nd Line had also been formed before the end of September.
 Later, the 2nd Line were sent overseas and replaced by 3rd Line or Reserve units.
 At least one such unit, later designated 508th (Wessex) Reserve Field Company, was formed in January 1917 but was probably absorbed into the central training organisation after August.

 On 24 September 1914, at the special request of Lord Kitchener, the Wessex Division (later numbered 43rd (Wessex) Division) volunteered to serve in India in order to relieve Regular Army units for service on the Western Front.
 The infantry and artillery embarked on 9 October, but the divisional engineers, signallers and other support services were left in the UK.